 - 10.1 Home working is a form of lone working.
 This means that there may be a risk of employees not having immediate access to another person for assistance or supervision if circumstances require, i.e. in an emergency situation.
-To mitigate against this risk, employees that are working from home are required to: - Keep your work diary up-to-date. - Agree a schedule or protocol for keeping in touch with your manager. - Be contactable via email and/or by voice as agreed with your line manager, either through home phone/mobile phone or via Skype/Teams/Zoom/other online platform.
+To mitigate against this risk, employees that are working from home are required to: - Keep their work diary up-to-date. - Agree a schedule or protocol for keeping in touch with their Manager.